 However, when looking for your customers’ ideas, thoughts, feelings, issues and desires, you could find such answers through a qualitative study or perhaps from the analysis of social media comments online.

 The methodology which is finally chosen will have a direct impact on the project’s pricing, so understanding how the results will be used will avoid any waste in resources.

 4. Budget and Timing

 These go hand in hand, both with each other, as well as with the choice of methodology.
-Normally faster is more expensive, as it requires a larger field force or online panel, and a tighter control of the project’s progress.
-It is also essential to understand any budget limitations, as one that is too small for say a large quantitative study should prompt the market research expert to refuse running it.
+Normally faster is more expensive, as it requires a larger field force or online panel, and tighter control of the project’s progress.
+It is also essential to understand any budget limitations, as one that is too small to say a large quantitative study should prompt the market research expert to refuse running it.
 As quoted above, good, cheap, fast, choose two!

-One further point is that if timing is too tight, especially for the delivery of results, you may not have enough leeway should something go wrong in fieldwork, or there is the need for more time to analyse the output.
+One further point is that if the timing is too tight, especially for the delivery of results, you may not have enough leeway should something go wrong in fieldwork, or there is the need for more time to analyze the output.
 I always agree with the often quoted advice of Tom Peters, the American writer perhaps best known for his 1982 book, that he wrote with Robert H Waterman Jr and which is entitled, ‘In Search of Excellence’: